 A proxy directive is a document you use to appoint a person to make health care decisions for you in the event you become unable to make them yourself.
 This document goes into effect whether your inability to make health care decisions is temporary because of an accident or permanent because of a disease.
 The person that you appoint is known as your “health care representative" and they are responsible for making the same decisions you would have made under the circumstances.
 If they are unable to determine what you would want in a specific situation they are to base their decision on what they think is in your best interest.

 An instruction directive is a document you use to tell your physician and family about the kinds of situations you would want or not want to have life-sustaining treatment in the event you are unable to make your own healthcare decisions.
 You can also include a description of your beliefs, values, and general care and treatment preferences.
 This will guide your physician and family when they have to make healthcare decisions for you in situations not specifically covered by your advance directive.

-The State of New Jersey mandates that all adult patients admitted to the hospital be asked if they have an advance directive.
-If you have already prepared such a document, please be sure to bring a copy to the hospital upon your admission, or have someone bring in a copy to be placed in your medical record.
-Your advance directive must be signed and dated by you in the presence of two witnesses.
-A Notary Public is not necessary.
-You have the right to revoke or revise your directive at any time by notifying, orally or in writing, your health care representative, physician, nurse or other health care professional, or other reliable witness.
+The state of New Jersey mandates that all adult patients admitted to the hospital be asked if they have an advance directive.
+If you have already prepared such a document, please be sure to bring a copy to the hospital upon your admission or have someone bring in a copy to be placed in your medical record.
+Your advance directive must be signed and dated by you in the presence of two witnesses or a notary public.
+You have the right to revoke or revise your directive at any time by notifying, orally or in writing, your health care representative, physician, nurse or other health care professional or reliable witness.

-Discuss your advance directive with a relative or close friend.
-Keep the original in a place known to your family, and provide a copy to your proxy.
+You should discuss your advance directive with the important people in your life before a medical crisis.
+Keep the original in a place known to others and provide a copy to your proxy.
 You may also choose to give a copy to your physician and clergy.
-More information about advance directives may be obtained by calling the hospital’s patient representative or social work services.
+More information about advance directives may be obtained by calling the Atlantic Health System’s patient representative or social work services at your hospital.